 Engage with your patients on social media channels like Facebook, Twitter, and Google+.
 Share pictures of new collections, promote specials, or talk about any seasonal discounts.
 Share fun facts with patients about eyes and vision they might not know, and educate them on the importance of contact lens care, annual eye exams, wearing sunglasses, a healthy diet, and so on.

-If you’re doing social media, make sure you’re actually being social!
-It’s doing you no good if your pages aren’t being managed and updated regularly.
+If you’re using social media as a marketing tactic, make sure you’re actually being social!
+It won't do your optometry practice any good if your pages aren’t being managed and updated regularly.
 Also, remember to respond to any questions or comments that are posted on your pages in a timely manner.

 Word of mouth has taken to the Internet through review websites like Google+, Yelp, Yahoo!
 Local, and more.
 Encouraging happy customers to leave positive reviews, as well as managing any negative reviews, can do much to set your practice apart from the competition.